-(iii) Fair value of investment property
+(ii) Fair value of investment property

 Investment property is stated at fair value.
 The fair valuation is based on discounted cash-flow (DCF) method.
 Under this method, the current market value of the property is determined as the total of all projected future net earnings (before interest, taxes, depreciation and amortization) discounted to present-day equivalents.
 These net earnings are discounted individually for property with due allowance for specific opportunities and threats, and with adjustment in line with market conditions and risks.
 A one-period DCF model was adopted under which the valuation period extends for 100 years from the valuation date, with an implicit residual value in the 11th period.
-Discounting is based on a risk-adjusted interest rate of 4.20% determined individually for each property on the basis of appropriate benchmarks derived from arm's-length transactions.
+Discounting is based on a risk-adjusted interest rate and a gross yield determined individually for each property on the basis of appropriate benchmarks derived from arm's-length transactions.
+The weighted average discount rate used is 4.09% and the weighted average gross yield used is 4.68%.
 The valuations assume 1% annual inflation for income and all expenditure.